alexge50/Stacked/README.md

  There is no support for printing.
 The only ways to print are by using the instruction `"` on a line.
 Or a math block on a line.

 Upcoming features:
-  * a proper way to print
   * if and while blocks
+  * function calls (ie. call a set of instruction from another file)